sadaffsh/SADAF_SHAIK_242BCA21/README.md

 # 🔬 Lab Equipment Fault Reporting System

-A simple two-page web app built with **Streamlit** and **Supabase** that lets lab users report faulty equipment and gives admins a live dashboard to monitor everything in real time.
+A two-page web app built with **Streamlit** and **Supabase** that lets lab users report faulty equipment and gives admins a live dashboard to monitor everything in real time with no refreshing needed.

 ---

 ## 📌 Overview

-- **Client App** — Lab users can select equipment (Chemistry or Physics lab), view its current status, and mark it as faulty or working.
+- **Users App** — Lab users can select equipment (Chemistry or Physics lab), view its current status, and mark it as faulty or working.
 - **Admin Dashboard** — Admins get a live overview of all equipment with auto-refresh every 5 seconds.
 No page reload needed.

 ---